WWBA

-WWBA (820 kHz) is a commercial AM radio station that airs a talk/sports radio format.
+WWBA (820 kHz) is a commercial AM radio station that airs a hot talk and sports radio format.
 Licensed to Largo, Florida, it serves the Tampa Bay area.
-The station is currently owned by Genesis Communications of Tampa Bay, LLC, and operated by NIA Broadcasting under an LMA.
-It was formerly known as "News Talk 820 WWBA".
+The station is currently owned by Genesis Communications of Tampa Bay, LLC, and is operated by NIA Broadcasting under a local marketing agreement (LMA).
+Middays, nights and weekends, the station carries the Infinity Sports Network.
+Weekday mornings and for an hour in the afternoon, it runs the syndicated and Florida-based "Bubba The Love Sponge Show."

-WWBA is one of two 50,000-watt stations based in the Tampa Bay area with AM 1010 WHFS as the other.
-However, as AM 820 is a clear channel frequency reserved for WBAP in Fort Worth, Texas, WWBA reduces power to 1,000 watts at night to avoid interference and uses a directional antenna at all times.
+WWBA is one of two 50,000-watt stations in the Tampa Bay area, along with WJBR (1010 AM).
+By day, WWBA is powered at 50,000 watts, the maximum for commercial AM stations.
+As AM 820 is a clear channel frequency reserved for WBAP in Fort Worth, Texas, WWBA reduces power to 1,000 watts at night to avoid interference and uses a directional antenna at all times.
 WWBA's transmitter is on 8th Avenue SE in Largo.

 WWBA is also heard on two FM translator stations: 96.7 W244EG in Tampa and 98.3 W252DF in Largo.